-Airbus’ footprint in the fast-growing Indian aerospace sector is coordinated through the company’s fully-owned Airbus India subsidiary, which was formally announced in March 2014.
-This unifies the company’s in-country engineering, strategy, procurement and customer services activities under one operation – bringing Airbus closer to Indian customers, suppliers and stakeholders.
+Airbus’ footprint in the fast-growing Indian aerospace sector is coordinated through the company’s fully-owned subsidiary, Airbus India Operations, which was established in December 2013.
+This unifies Airbus’ in-country engineering activities, including Emerging Technologies and Concepts (ETC), strategy and international cooperation, sourcing, customer support and services activities under one umbrella – bringing the company closer to customers, suppliers and stakeholders.

-For more than 40 years, Airbus has fostered cooperation to support sustainable growth in India’s aviation sector with long-term mutually beneficial industrial opportunities.
+For more than 40 years, Airbus has fostered cooperation to support sustainable growth in India’s aviation and aerospace sector with long-term, mutually-beneficial industrial opportunities.

-Through its Tier 1 suppliers, Airbus also is engaging local companies such as TATA, and AEQUS for the manufacture of sub-assemblies and detail parts across several of its aircraft programmes.
+Through its Tier 1 suppliers, Airbus also is engaging with Indian companies such as Tata, Mahindra and AEQUS – which manufacture sub-assemblies and detail parts across Airbus programmes.

-Furthermore, Airbus has initiated several engineering projects with Indian companies.
-Infosys, HCL, CADES, Satyam and Quest have been selected to provide Engineering Services to various aircraft programmes, including the A380 and A350 XWB.
-In addition, Sonovision-Aetos in Bangalore has been set up as a dedicated centre for work on Airbus Technical Publications.
+Two dedicated design centres – one for Fuselage (with AxisCades) and the other for Wing and Pylon (with QuEST) – are in operation to handle concession activities.
+Furthermore, Airbus has several ongoing engineering projects with Indian companies viz., Infosys, HCL, Geometric, Tech Mahindra and others that provide engineering services for various aircraft programmes, including the A380 and A350 XWB.
+In addition, Sonovision-Aetos in Bangalore is a dedicated centre for Airbus Technical Publications.